senzing-garage/sdk-components-ng/README.md

 ```

 Now, start up your standard angular dev server(or maybe just restart for fun) via `ng serve`
 and you should be greeted by a page like with a search box.
-And search results list right below it.
+And search results list right below it.<br/>

 ![screen shot of working example](docs/images/ss-search-with-results.small.png)